mehul-clou/react/README.md

-# Mappind Data To Components
+# Mapping Data To Components

 Created with CodeSandbox